Brown Derby: Hollywood Brown Derby

 Despite its less distinctive Spanish Mission style facade, the second Brown Derby, which opened on Valentine's Day 1929 at 1628 North Vine Street in Hollywood, was the branch that played the greater part in Hollywood history.
 Due to its proximity to movie studios, it became the place to do deals and be seen.

-Clark Gable is said to have proposed to Carole Lombard there.
-Rival gossip columnists Louella Parsons and Hedda Hopper are recorded as regular patrons.

 In the first of the Hollywood episodes of I Love Lucy ("L.A. at Last"), Lucy (Lucille Ball), Ethel (Vivian Vance), and Fred (William Frawley) have lunch at the Brown Derby.
-During the misadventure, the trio dines in a booth with Eve Arden on one side and William Holden (who orders a Cobb salad) on the other.
+During the misadventure, the trio dine in a booth with Eve Arden on one side and William Holden on the other.
 This leads to the disaster scene in which Lucy inadvertently causes a waiter to hit Holden in the face with a pie.

-Like its Wilshire Boulevard counterpart, it had a celebrity wall with hundreds of celebrity drawings, paintings and caricatures.
-Jack Lane drew many of these caricatures between 1947 and 1985.
+Like its Wilshire Boulevard counterpart, the Hollywood Brown Derby had a celebrity wall with hundreds of celebrity drawings, paintings and caricatures.
+Jack Lane drew many of the caricatures between 1947 and 1985.
 Another artist whose work was displayed was Nicholas Volpe.
 He was commissioned by the Brown Derby to paint portraits of up to 200 top recording artists to be displayed in the restaurant's Hall of Fame Record Room.
 In addition, his Oscar-winning star portraits were displayed in the restaurant's "Academy Room," created for showing Volpe's art.

 The Hollywood Brown Derby is the purported birthplace of the Cobb salad, which was said to have been hastily arranged from leftovers by owner Bob Cobb for showman and theater owner Sid Grauman.
 It was chopped fine, because Grauman had just had dental work done, and couldn't chew well.

 According to Shirley Temple, the non-alcoholic drink bearing her name was invented at the Brown Derby in the mid-1930s.
 Temple herself never liked the drink and noted her personality rights had been used without permission.

+In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Hollywood Brown Derby building and an unnamed compatible building to its north (at 1632 Vine St.) listed as a contributing properties in the district.
+Aspects of the Brown Derby noted in the register include its Spanish Colonial Revival architecture, Churrigueresque detailing, arched entrance, wrought iron decorations, red tile roof, and its overall "extraordinary attention to detail," while aspects of the compatible building include its Spanish Colonial Revival architecture, false gable focal point, and Churrigueresque ornament.